NEFM-TUDresden/gmshModel/README.rst

 .. code-block:: python

    # for a basic installation of gmshModel
-   pip install gmshModel
+   python3 -m pip install gmshModel

    # for additional export and visualization features
-   pip install gmshModel[all]
+   python3 -m pip install gmshModel[all]

 It is also possible to download the source code from `GitHub <https://github.com/NEFM-TUDresden/GmshModel/>`_ or `PyPi <https://pypi.org/project/gmshModel/>`_ and install gmshModel manually.
 For more details, check